Research

 User-testing and product-validation platform for quick concept tests, usability checks, and lightweight product research before you overbuild a feature.

-In Choosely terms, this sits in the research lane and is typically chosen for quick usability tests and concept validation.
+In Choosely terms, this sits in the research lane and is commonly selected for quick usability tests and concept validation.

 • Fast product-testing workflow